 FAQs

 We aim to take away between 12-18 students in a team, working on a minimum ratio of 1:8 adults to students.
-There will always be a qualified leader or local leader matched with your group and we will fully fund each school leader/adult place required on top of the leader/guide to meet this ratio.
-We believe teachers are such an integral part of the leadership team, we’ll often fund more places than required.
+There will always be a qualified Leader or local leader matched with your group and we will fully fund one School Leader place for every 8 students who travel.
+We believe teachers are such an integral part of the leadership team we’ll often fund two places.

 Schools choose to work with us because we won’t compromise on quality, safety, community initiatives or our leaders.
 We’re proud to invest in the best leaders, the most comprehensive safety and back up in the industry, meaningful partnerships with the communities the teams visit and a support team who are here for you and your child.
 We care about delivering the most meaningful experience we can and that is what sets us aside from an average trip.